-Each Applicant shall submit a Local Application that addresses the specific requirements identified in The Perkins Act and the goals of 60x30TX - Completion.
+Each Applicant shall submit a Local Application that addresses the specific requirements identified in The Perkins Act and the goals of Building a Talent Strong Texas - Attainment of Postsecondary Credentials.
 The Local Application shall be consistent with the Requirements for Uses of Funds (Appendix K).